MohamedNagyMostafa/Dragon.Curve.libGDX/README.md

 <h1>Dragon Curve</h1>

 <h3>
-This is a algorithm for drawing "Dragon Curve" using libGDX.
+This is an algorithm for drawing "Dragon Curve" using libGDX.

 Dragon curve :
 rotate the previous shap with 90 angle for each order.